Aniplex of America: 2013–present: Streaming expansion and new management

 In 2013, Aniplex started streaming some of their titles on their website (called Aniplex Channel).
 In April 2014, they launched the English version of Aniplex+.
 Later in April 2014, they started streaming shows on Netflix, with Blue Exorcist being the first.
 In 2015, they started streaming some of their titles on Daisuki and Funimation.
 In March 2017, they started streaming some of their titles on Anime Strike, with Eromanga Sensei being the first.
 In June 2017, they launched their first mobile game, the English version of the Fate/Grand Order mobile game.

 In August 2017, it was announced that Shu Nishimoto was appointed as president of the company, with former president Hideki "Henry" Goto becoming head of international business development with the Tokyo branch.
 Later the same month, Aniplex Channel was shut down.
 In October 2017, they started streaming some of their titles on go90, which included exclusive rights to the Anohana and God Eater dubs.
 In January 2019, they started streaming some of their titles on HIDIVE, with The Promised Neverland being the first.

 In August 2019, they announced that they partnered with Funimation Films to release Rascal Does Not Dream of a Dreaming Girl in North American theaters.
-They later did the same with Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train.
+They later did the same with Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train.

 In January 2020, they allowed Funimation to dub Darwin's Game, which was the first time that a new Aniplex of America title that was dubbed was not dubbed by Bang Zoom.
 In May 2020, Funimation announced they partnered with Aniplex of America to release a standard edition Blu-ray set for Demon Slayer: Kimetsu no Yaiba.
 Later in May 2020, they started streaming some of their titles on HBO Max.
-In December 2020, the company made a partnership with Lucky Helmet Agency to help with merchandising and licensing for the release of Demon Slayer: Kimetsu no Yaiba the Movie: Mugen Train in the United States.
+In December 2020, the company made a partnership with Lucky Helmet Agency to help with merchandising and licensing for the release of Demon Slayer: Kimetsu no Yaiba – The Movie: Mugen Train in the United States.

-Criticism

-In episode five of Kaguya-sama: Love Is War season two, one line in the subtitled script read "What's the deal with the social distancing?", which references the COVID-19 pandemic.
-Aniplex of America apologized for this and corrected the line to "Why are you so far away from me?"

-Fans of the Magia Record mobile game criticized Aniplex of America for not offering refunds for in-game purchases made in the game, which was announced to shut down its English version on September 29, 2020, after about one year of service.
-It was later announced that the English version of the game would instead close operations on October 30, 2020.
-This was done in order to add a gallery mode, which allows players to view their magical girls earned in the game, even after the shutdown.
+Yosuke Kodaka is the current president of Aniplex of America as of August 2021.